- Home

 While experts aren’t sure what causes cataracts, factors like smoking, diabetes, eye injury, long-term use of steroids, and a family history of cataracts can increase your risk.

 If you’re worried about cataracts, it’s important to book an eye examination.
-Your optician will conduct a series of tests, including a visual acuity exam, which measures how well you can see at different distances.
-If they suspect you may have cataracts, they’ll refer you to an eye specialist for further tests and treatment.
+Your optician will conduct a series of tests to measure how well you can see at different distances.
+If they suspect you have cataracts, they’ll refer you to an eye specialist for further tests and treatment.
+You can learn more about treatment for cataracts in our article: 7 life-changing benefits of cataract surgery.

 Glaucoma